Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Sunflower butter (aka sunflower seed butter) is a delicious, healthy, allergy-friendly alternative for nut butter.
-Use this recipe to make it at home with just 3 ingredients!
+Sunflower Butter is a delicious, healthy, allergy-friendly alternative for nut butter.
+Easily make your own sun butter at home in a matter of minutes, using only 3 ingredients!

 overhead view creamy homemade sunflower seed butter spread on piece of toast